Automation: Hooks

 Hook configuration

-A hook has five possible fields:
+A hook has seven possible fields:

 hooks: